input-output-hk/marlowe-cardano/marlowe/cli-doc/export-redeemer.md

 # Marlowe CLI: Redeemer Information

-The `redeemer` command writes a Marlowe redeemer to a JSON file in the detailed schema format suitable for use with the `--tx-in-redeemer-file` option of `cardano-cli transaction build`.
+The `export-redeemer` command writes a Marlowe redeemer to a JSON file in the detailed schema format suitable for use with the `--tx-in-redeemer-file` option of `cardano-cli transaction build`.

 ## Options

-    $ marlowe-cli redeemer --help
+    $ marlowe-cli export-redeemer --help

-    Usage: marlowe-cli redeemer [--input-file INPUT_FILE] --out-file OUTPUT_FILE [--print-stats]
+    Usage: marlowe-cli export-redeemer [--input-file INPUT_FILE]
+                                       [--out-file OUTPUT_FILE] [--print-stats]
       Export a redeemer to a JSON file.

     Available options: